Epilepsy & Seizures

 • Functional deficit zone: the region of cortex that exhibits interictal abnormal function.

-• Eloquent cortex: regions of cortex that are related to functions that, if lost, would result in unacceptable deficits.
+• Eloquent cortex: regions of cortex that are related to functions that, if lost, would result in neurologic deficits.

 The goal of resective or ablative surgery for epilepsy is to remove the epileptogenic zone while sparing eloquent cortex.
 Neurodiagnostic testing can provide information about the various other zones and lesions, from which we infer the epileptogenic zone.
 However, the epileptogenic zone can only be confirmed retrospectively by removing or ablating a region of cortex and rendering the patient seizure free.
 The extent of this zone is theoretical because there is always the question of if a more limited resection also would have produced seizure freedom.

 The development of imaging techniques to visualize the anatomy and pathophysiology of intracranial processes has been critical to our improved understanding of the causes of seizures.
-In the 1930s, skull x-rays and angiograms identified aneurysms, intracranial calcifications, developmental malformations, boney lesions, and trauma that could provide indirect evidence of potential epileptogenic lesions (29).
+In the 1930s, skull x-rays and angiograms identified aneurysms, intracranial calcifications, developmental malformations, boney lesions, and trauma that could provide indirect evidence of potential epileptogenic lesions (31).
 The development of tomographic imaging in the 1970s made it possible to visualize aspects of the structure of intracranial contents through x-ray CT.
-This made it possible to identify more subtle epileptogenic lesions including tumors, calcifications, and gross malformations (16).
+This made it possible to identify more subtle epileptogenic lesions including tumors, calcifications, and gross malformations (18).
 The combination of tomographic imaging with radioactive tracers allowed for the visualization of neural functions through PET and SPECT.
-FDG-PET visualized the functional deficit zone by providing quantitative evidence of interictal hypometabolism of glucose ipsilateral to the seizure-onset zone in mesial temporal lobe epilepsy (Engel et al 1982; 41).
+FDG-PET visualized the functional deficit zone by providing quantitative evidence of interictal hypometabolism of glucose ipsilateral to the seizure-onset zone in mesial temporal lobe epilepsy (15; 44).
 Similarly, when radiotracer is injected within seconds of the beginning of seizures, regions of hypermetabolism measured by SPECT can identify the seizure-onset zone.

-The field of neuroimaging in epilepsy was revolutionized MRI and its ability to visualize soft tissue and, specifically, mesial temporal sclerosis associated with mesial temporal lobe epilepsy (24).
-As imaging techniques in MRI advanced and acquisition times decreased, MRI became able to quantify blood-oxygen-level dependent (BOLD) signal that was associated with eloquent neural activity.
-Although diffusion MRI plays a key role in ischemic stroke (48), its diagnostic role in epilepsy is limited.
+The field of neuroimaging in epilepsy was revolutionized MRI and its ability to visualize soft tissue and, specifically, mesial temporal sclerosis associated with mesial temporal lobe epilepsy (26).
+As imaging techniques in MRI advanced and acquisition times decreased, MRI became able to quantify blood-oxygen-level dependent (BOLD) signal that was associated with neural activity.
+Although diffusion MRI plays a key role in ischemic stroke (51), its diagnostic role in epilepsy is limited.

 With the various methods of analyzing the structural and functional aspects of each individual’s epilepsy, the goal is to integrate each of these clinical, neurophysiological, and neuroimaging findings into a comprehensive understanding of the patient’s epilepsy.